tikv/tikv/README.md

 ## Security

 ### Security Audit

 A third-party security auditing was performed by Cure53.
 See the full report [here](./docs/Security-Audit.pdf).

+### Reporting Security Vulnerabilities

+To report a security vulnerability, please send an email to tikv-security@lists.cncf.io.
+See [Security](./SECURITY.md) for the process and policy followed by the TiKV project.

 ## Communication